Oyster omelettes from around Singapore

 Image credit: @seijtam

-Around for forty years, Geylang Lorong 29 sticks to the traditional method of using charcoal.
-As such, the orh luak ($5) here boasts a rich, smoky flavour that’s enhanced by the oceanic notes of the oysters that are shipped directly from Korea.
-A re bang for your buck if you ask me!
+Around for forty years, Geylang Lorong 29 Hokkien Mee sticks to the traditional method of using charcoal to make its fare.
+As such, the orh luak (from $6) here boasts a rich, smoky flavour that’s enhanced by the oceanic notes of the oysters that are shipped directly from Korea.
+A bang for your buck if you ask me!

 Address: 396 East Coast Road, Singapore 428994